 The case also highlights that an employer needs to take proportionate action in achieving the legitimate aim by considering the alternatives to dismissal.
 Indirect discrimination may be justified in order for a business to operate effectively but an employer should not ‘automatically’ dismiss without giving due consideration to other possible options.
 An employer’s flexibility in considering options balanced against adopting a rigid disciplinary procedure will enable employers to protect themselves, should an employee wish to bring a discrimination claim.
 If an employer is unsure whether the practices they adopt fall foul of disadvantaging a group of people or if an employer is unsure whether they have a valid reason for dismissal, legal advice should be sought.

-For more information about any of the issues raised in this article or about discrimination or employment law matters in general, please contact by Fawziyah Javed by emailing email@example.com or calling 0113 368 7825.
+For more information about any of the issues raised in this article or about discrimination or employment law matters in general, please contact by Fawziyah Javed in our Leeds Employment team by emailing [email protected] or calling 0113 368 7825.